ArmaanButt/clarity/README.md

 https://www.alib.jp/entries/bcrypt_ext_load_error_on_ruby21x

 If that doesn't work:

-If you haven't downloaded the devkit yet download the 32 bit version for Ruby 2.0 and above from http://rubyinstaller.org/downloads/
+1)If you haven't downloaded the devkit yet download the 32 bit version for Ruby 2.0 and above from http://rubyinstaller.org/downloads/

-Extract it to some folder.
+2)Extract it to some folder.

-Open up control panel
+3)Open up control panel

-Type in "advanced" in the search bar and press "View advanced system settings"
+4)Type in "advanced" in the search bar and press "View advanced system settings"

-Press environment variables and edit the Path variable
+5)Press environment variables and edit the Path variable

-If the folder you extracted to was C:\devkit then add ;C:\devkit\bin;C:\devkit\mingw\bin to the path
+6)If the folder you extracted to was C:\devkit then add ;C:\devkit\bin;C:\devkit\mingw\bin to the path

-Press ok and ok
+7)Press ok and ok

-In order to find out where your gems are located run
+8)In order to find out where your gems are located run

 	gem which rails

 The part before "railties" is the folder for your gems.

-Then follow the steps in the link.
+9)Then follow the steps in the link.
 You may have to do it twice if multiple versions of bcrypt are in your gems folder.